 - 3D Secure

 Therefore – Payments security is gaining more significance.

-While moving to electronic there is strong need to create robust electronic payments platform, which are not vulnerable to frauds.
-Given the change of pace over the last five years, banks and now fintech’s may feel the need to decide between complying or competing, as they explore new technologies that meet the challenges of digitalization and changing consumer behavior.
+While moving to electronic there is a strong need to create robust electronic payments platform, which is not vulnerable to frauds.
+Given the change of pace over the last five years, banks and now FinTech’s may feel the need to decide between complying or competing, as they explore new technologies that meet the challenges of digitalisation and changing consumer behaviour.
 Security controls that can be employed in making a payment handling application more robust and frustrate the breakers at the hardware level before reaching the application level

 - Cards – CNP (Card Not Present) fraud is emerging as a top security challenge due to Increased adoption of online and mobile channels is providing more opportunity for perpetrators of fraud

 - Migration of card payments from magnetic tape to EMV Chip and PIN

 - Demand for leveraging advanced technological solutions by merchants to fight fraud is increasing